hectorlj/hlopez_tmdb_app/README.md

 ## Build the express server

 `cd webservice && npm run start`
-The server should now be reachable at (http://localhost:5001)
+The server should now be reachable [locally](http://localhost:5001)

 ## Build the front end app

 `cd webapp && npm run build && npm run start`
-The app should now be reachable at (https://localhost:3000)
+The app should now be reachable [in the browser](https://localhost:3000)